dsayling/resume-template-legacy/readme.md

 * run the `./build` script
 * push to your github.io page repo

-## using travis-ci
+## using github actions

-Just register with travis-ci and it will do the heavy lifting.

-more options including publishing to their registry at http://jsonresume.org
+An actions workflow is already setup.
+Simply edit the `resume.json` and push, then the workflow simply builds the html file (so you dont have to).
+If you push, said change to the `resume.json` to a branch titled `deploy`, it will push the generated html file to the `gh-pages` branch.
+Simply modify the workflow if you'd like to deploy to or from a different branch.

 Thanks
 ======